 The protocols for secondary spill containment fall under the Resource Conservation and Recovery Act (RCRA) Title 40 Code of Federal Regulations (CFR) Part 264.

-Facilities that store hazardous waste also need to comply either with the Uniform Fire Code (UFC) or International Fire Code (IFC).
+Facilities that store hazardous waste also needs to comply either with the Uniform Fire Code (UFC) or International Fire Code (IFC).

 Note that regulations vary with location.
 Some states and municipalities in the United States have adopted the UFC from the National Fire Protection Association (NFPA), also known as NFPA 1.